 - Severe arthritis that has caused bone issues

 - Cosmetic reconstruction

 The type of surgery you receive will depend on the nature of the problem you have.
 Some of the possible surgeries include:

 - Bunionectomy for painful bunions

 - Neuropathy decompression surgery to treat nerve damage

 Benefits of Surgery

 Although surgery is usually a last resort, it can provide more complete pain relief compared to non-surgical methods and may allow you to finally resume full activity.

 Surgical techniques have also become increasingly sophisticated.
 Techniques like endoscopic surgery allow for smaller incisions and faster recovery times.

-If you have any questions please feel free to contact our office located in Mesa, AZ.
+If you have any questions please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Foot Surgery